 In addition to its renowned physical beauty, the Indonesian island of Bali is famous for its rich cultural traditions that demonstrate an inseparable relationship between art and religion.
 This course will explore the faith and practice of Balinese Hindus, particularly in terms of their highly developed ritual sensibility and their integration of music, drama, and other arts in their vibrant ritual life.
 It will be an interdisciplinary, team-taught course.

 This course is a very intensive course that does not include a lot of free time.
-Classes will meet five to six days a week including lecutres, cultural visits, excursions, musical performances, and group activities.
+Classes will meet five to six days a week in addition to lectures, cultural visits, excursions, musical performances, and group activities.
 Students will be provided a course syllabus prior to departure and are expected to adhere to all class activities and assignments.
-Students will also be required to attend a pre-departure lecture series on the USD campus during Spring 2014 in order to learn some of the basics of Balinese history, culture, etiquette, and language.
+Students will also be required to attend a pre-departure lecture series on the USD campus during Spring 2015 in order to learn some of the basics of Balinese history, culture, etiquette, and language.
 Students that want to explore Bali on their own are encouraged to arrive early or stay after the program, as the intensive schedule does not allow much free time during the program.

 For evaluation, students will complete a number of written assignments during their time in Bali and write a 12-15-page paper upon their return.
 This paper will integrate their experiences in Bali with ideas generated from seminars, course readings, and student research.
 Students will also be evaluated on their level of participation in Bali.